intlabs-io/forward-auth/manifests/README.md

     address: http://forward-auth-service.apis.svc.cluster.local:8080/auth
 ```

-Notice the appearance of the apis namespace in the address above.
+Notice the appearance of the ```apis``` namespace in the address above.
+This allows
+direct HTTP requests from inside the Kubernetes cluster without additional
+routing.

-To use the correct namespace - let's say myapps - for your application
+To use the correct namespace - let's say ```myapps``` - for your application
 create a patch file like the following:

 ```